bsejawal/how-to/LinuxCommand.md

-In linux get already running port's process and kill
+In linux get already running port's process and kill in unix

 1. How to find process by port
 ```